After Endovascular Abdominal Aortic Aneurysm Repair

 Keep your incision clean.
 Wash it gently with soap and water while you shower.

-Don’t swim or use a hot tub until your healthcare provider says it's OK.
+Don’t take a bath, swim, or use a hot tub until your doctor says it's okay.

 Don’t lift anything heavier than 5 pounds for 4 weeks after surgery.